gersteing/DashCandlestickCharting/README.md

 For more information, a full tutorial on using Dash is available from the Dash website: https://dash.plot.ly/

-Running Code from a Python Virtual Environment
+Editing Code from a Python Virtual Environment
 ----------------------------------------------
 You may want to develop scripts in idle and run them using a python virtual environment so you have all the libraries you want configured just for that project.

-Problem is if you open idle from the normal shortcuts, it opens idle and uses the default python installation, not your virtual environment so the libraries you may have installed in your virtual environment will not be available to your idle instance.
+Problem is if you open idle from the normal shortcuts, it opens idle and uses the default python installation, not your virtual environment so the libraries you may have installed in your virtual environment will not be available to your Idle editor instance.

 Note you do not have to use a virtual environment.
 The dash_plotly_candlestick.py file can be run directly from the python command prompt if you do not use a python virtual environment.
 But if you want to use a python virtual environment and you need to edit the script from your virtual environment, this may help.